swiss-territorial-data-lab/proj-roadsurf/README.md

 ## Description

 ### Goal
-The goal of this project is to classify the roads of Switzerland based on the type of their surface, artificial or natural.
+The goal of this project is to classify the roads of Switzerland based on their surface type, artificial or natural.
 This work is currently done by operators at the Swiss Federal Office of Topography (swisstopo) and this is a time-consuming and repetitive task, therefore adapted to the automatization thank to data science. <br>

 ### Data
 Initial data: